kylebarron/transitland_wrapper/README.md

 All CLI commands write a list of GeoJSON `Feature`s to stdout.
 This way minimal results are kept in memory at once.
 If a `geometry` is passed, the geometry's bounding box is given to the transit.land API, and results are tested for intersection with the original geometry.
+The `geometry` file must be readable by GeoPandas and will automatically be reprojected to EPSG 4326 if necessary.
+The geometry type must be either `Point`, `Polygon`, `MultiPolygon`, `LineString`, or `MultiLineString`.

 ### Operators